Companhia Energetica de Minas Gerais (CIG) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Companhia Energetica de Minas Gerais (CIG) is $2.14, which is $0.02 above the current market price.
-The public float for CIG is 1.76B, and currently, short sellers hold a 0.16% ratio of that float.
-The average trading volume of CIG on April 24, 2023 was 4.44M shares.
+The average price estimated by analysts for CIG is $2.14, The public float for CIG is 1.76B, and at present, short sellers hold a 0.05% of that float.
+The average trading volume of CIG on April 27, 2023 was 4.28M shares.

 CIG’s Market Performance

-CIG’s stock has seen a -2.22% decrease for the week, with a 27.07% rise in the past month and a 15.73% gain in the past quarter.
-The volatility ratio for the week is 2.76%, and the volatility levels for the past 30 days are at 2.97% for Companhia Energetica de Minas Gerais The simple moving average for the last 20 days is 5.30% for CIG stock, with a simple moving average of 17.68% for the last 200 days.
+CIG’s stock has seen a -0.20% decrease for the week, with a 16.69% rise in the past month and a 12.46% gain in the past quarter.
+The volatility ratio for the week is 2.65%, and the volatility levels for the past 30 days are at 2.81% for Companhia Energetica de Minas Gerais The simple moving average for the last 20 days is 3.45% for CIG’s stock, with a simple moving average of 18.14% for the last 200 days.

-During the last 5 trading sessions, CIG fell by -2.42%, which changed the moving average for the period of 200-days by +23.47% in comparison to the 20-day moving average, which settled at $2.33.
-In addition, Companhia Energetica de Minas Gerais saw 21.43% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CIG remain unchanged, which changed the moving average for the period of 200-days by +26.94% in comparison to the 20-day moving average, which settled at $2.38.
+In addition, Companhia Energetica de Minas Gerais saw 22.44% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CIG